ThoX3/lab1-reseau/README.md

-# 🌐 Network Lab - GodotPP (C++ & Security)
+# 🌐 GodotPP - Secure Multiplayer & Neural Rendering Lab (C++ / AI)

-This repository contains the source code for a multiplayer networking lab developed with the **Godot** engine and **C++**.
+This repository contains the source code for an advanced R&D lab combining secure multiplayer networking and AI-driven graphics, developed with the **Godot** engine, **C++**, and **PyTorch**.
-The project implements a robust Client-Server architecture, integrating a custom-compiled Godot engine, a cryptographic security system (RSA/AES) to protect game files and communications, and a cutting-edge AI-driven graphics rendering pipeline.
+The project implements a robust Client-Server architecture, integrating a custom-compiled Godot engine, a cryptographic security system (RSA/AES) to protect game files and communications, and a cutting-edge Neural Materials rendering pipeline.

 ## ✨ Main Features